winndie/weather-app/README.md

 ### Features
-[ ] City Input - Not implemented
+- [ ] City Input - Not implemented
-[X] Postcode Input - Implemented.
-If search text is not a valid postcode, no result will be shown [X] Current Weather - Implemented with temperature, weather code, wind speed and direction [X] Weather Forecast - Implemented with temperature, weather code, wind speed and direction [X] Geolocation - Not implemented
+- [X] Postcode Input - Implemented.
+If search text is not a valid postcode, no result will be shown
+- [X] Current Weather - Implemented with temperature, weather code, wind speed and direction
+- [X] Weather Forecast - Implemented with temperature, weather code, wind speed and direction
+- [X] Geolocation - Not implemented
-[X] Data Storage - Implemented on android only
+- [ ] Data Storage - Not implemented
-[X] Offline First - Implemented on android only
+- [ ] Offline First - Not implemented

 ### Running the application locally